-- Prior to December 31, 2004, contributions could be deferred from executive officers monthly salary and from their half-month bonus. - Prior to December 31, 2004, non-employee directors could defer retainer and meeting fees quarterly.
-Assets from the discontinued UPS Retirement Plan for Outside Directors were transferred to the 2004 and Before Salary Deferral Feature in 2003. - No contributions were permitted after December 31, 2004, except as described below - After December 31, 2004, executive officers may defer 1% to 35% of their monthly salary and 1% to 100% of the cash portion of the MIP award.
-They may also defer excess pretax contributions if the UPS 401(k) Savings Plan fails the annual average deferral percentage test. - · Non-employee directors may defer retainer fees quarterly. - · Elections are made annually for the following calendar year
+- Prior to December 31, 2004, contributions could be deferred from executive officers' monthly salary and from their halfmonth bonus. - Prior to December 31, 2004, non-employee directors could defer retainer and meeting fees quarterly.
+Assets from the discontinued UPS Retirement Plan for Outside Directors were transferred to the 2004 and Before Salary Deferral Feature in 2003. - Stock Option Deferral Feature - Assets are invested solely in shares of UPS stock. - Non-qualified or Incentive Stock Options which vested prior to December 31, 2004 were deferrable during the annual enrollment period for the following calendar year.

-Stock Option Deferral Feature

-- Assets are invested solely in shares of UPS stock. - Non-qualified or Incentive Stock Options which vested prior to December 31, 2004 were deferrable during the annual enrollment period for the following calendar year.
 Participants deferred receipt of UPS stock that would otherwise be taxable upon the exercise of the stock option. - The shares received upon exercise of these options are deferred into a rabbi trust.
-The shares held in this trust are classified as treasury stock, and the liability to participating employees is classified as "deferred compensation obligations" in the shareowners' equity section of the balance sheet. - No deferrals of stock options were permitted after December 31, 2004. - As a result of the requirements applicable to non-qualified deferred compensation arrangements under Section 409A of the Internal Revenue Code and related guidance, deferral of stock options is no longer offered under the UPS Deferred Compensation Plan for options that vested after December 31, 2004.
+The shares held in this trust are classified as treasury stock, and the liability to participating employees is classified as "deferred compensation obligations" in the shareowners' equity section of the balance sheet.

+- No contributions were permitted after December 31, 2004, except as described below. - After December 31, 2004, executive officers may defer 1% to 35% of their monthly salary and 1% to 100% of the cash portion of the MIP award.
+They may also defer excess pre-tax contributions if the UPS 401(k) Savings Plan fails the annual average deferral percentage test. - Non-employee directors may defer retainer fees quarterly. - Elections are made annually for the following calendar year. - No deferrals of stock options were permitted after December 31, 2004. - As a result of the requirements applicable to non-qualified deferred compensation arrangements under Section 409A of the Internal Revenue Code and related guidance, deferral of stock options is no longer offered under the UPS Deferred Compensation Plan for options that vested after December 31, 2004.